Health Emergencies in Large Populations (H.E.L.P.) Course

-Application Deadline: 01 June 2017
+Application Deadline: 01 July 2019

-The H.E.L.P. course was created in 1986 by the International Committee of the Red Cross to enhance professionalism in humanitarian assistance programs conducted in natural disasters and complex emergencies.
-The H.E.L.P. course has been conducted in various parts of Latin America, North America, Asia, Western and Eastern Europe.
-Since 1986, approximately 3,900 health professionals and humanitarian aid workers from the ICRC, Armed Forces, United Nations agencies, Ministries of Health, non-governmental organizations (NGOs) and academic institutions have attended the course.
+The Health Emergencies in Large Populations course was created in 1986 by the International Committee of the Red Cross to enhance professionalism in humanitarian assistance programs conducted in natural disasters and complex emergencies.
+The H.E.L.P. course has been conducted throughout Latin America, North America, Africa, Asia, Western and Eastern Europe.
+Since 1986, over 4,000 humanitarian, public health, and disaster management professionals representing 130+ nationalities have attended the course globally.

 A Joint Effort